 - Electronic bidding (eAuctions)

-- Evolving Technologies are not yet universal but leveraged by best-in-class procurement organisations with moderate additional investment to further enhance performance, savings, and value generation.
+- Evolving Technologies are not yet universal but leveraged by best-in-class procurement organizations with moderate additional investment to further enhance performance, savings, and value generation.

 - Cognitive computing via advanced artificial intelligence and machine learning